Breaking Down the “Jock Tax”

-While the players are focused on their training and performance, they will also need a little help in regards to taxes.
-California is among many states and large cities that levy a “jock tax” on professional athlete income.
-That includes taxing the value of those humongous championship rings and Super Bowl winners’ bonuses.
+Many states and large cities levy a “jock tax” on professional athlete income.
+That includes taxing the value of humongous championship rings, salaries and bonuses.

-State and local taxes have a significant impact on a professional athlete’s life.
-Where they live, where they play and how much the team can afford to pay them are directly impacted by state jock taxes.
+In fact, local and state taxes have a significant impact on a professional athlete’s life.
+Where they live, play, and how much the team can afford to pay them are directly impacted by state jock taxes.

 Generally, a state taxes all income earned by residents of the state.
 Other states may only tax nonresident income earned in that other state.

-States with jock tax laws do not tax nonresident athletes at a higher tax rate; rather, jock taxes affect the amount of an athlete’s income that is subject to state or local taxes.
-Think of your annual salary as a pie; each state where you worked is trying to get the largest slice they can in order to charge you more in state taxes.
+States with jock tax laws don’t tax nonresident athletes at a higher tax rate; rather, jock taxes affect the amount of an athlete’s income that is subject to state or local taxes.
+Think of an annual salary as a pie; each state where you worked is trying to get the largest slice they can in order to charge you more in state taxes.

 Jock taxes are not a new concept; the first were introduced in the 1960s.
 But the rise of its modern-day application is directly linked to the 1991 NBA Championship and the now-famous Illinois tax law known as “Michael Jordan’s revenge.”